alagbe003/stablecoin-protocol/README.md

-# Stablecoin Protocol (USDS) 🏦
+# Stablecoin Protocol (USDSK) 🏦

 A professional-grade, fiat-pegged stablecoin implementation built on Ethereum, inspired by the architecture of USDC.

 ## Overview

-The **Stablecoin Protocol (USDS)** is an ERC20-compliant token designed for stability, security, and regulatory compliance.
+The **Stablecoin Protocol (USDSK)** is an ERC20-compliant token designed for stability, security, and regulatory compliance.
 It features a robust access control system, minting/burning capabilities, and a pause mechanism for emergency situations.

 ## Key Features